tolo/result_notifier/README.md

   considered stale.
 * It's **composable** - you can easily combine the data of multiple `ResultNotifier`s (and even other `ValueListenable`s) using `CombineLatestNotifier` or for instance apply an effect using `EffectNotifier`.

 ## Getting Started

-Simply [add the dependency](https://pub.dev/packages/result_notifier/install) and start writing some notifiers!
+1. Simply [add the dependency](https://pub.dev/packages/result_notifier/install) and start writing some notifiers!
+2. Dive into the starter [example](https://pub.dev/packages/result_notifier/example) (see more [here](https://github.com/tolo/result_notifier/blob/main/example/lib))
+   <br/>**Or** - just follow along below for a quick introduction to the basic concepts of Result Notifier. 👇

 ### A simple start